Dasharo/presentations/dug_4_osfv.md

 * Since then, these scripts came through many iterations, supporting more different products
-* At some pint we have decided to open-source what we have and start maintaining and iproving it as an open-source product
+* At some point we have decided to open-source what we have and start maintaining and improving it as an open-source product
 * Dasharo Open Source Firmware Validation purpose is the validation of open-source firmware (mainly Dasharo)
 * Scripts written in: